 Now that we know why bonds can experience losses, let us put those losses into historical perspective.
-From 1928 to 2021, there was only one year where 10-year government bonds and stocks each lost more than 5% in the same year.3 In fact, from 1928 to 2021, 10-year government bonds have lost 5% or more in only five calendar years.4 to beat their benchmark over the past 10 years (as of December 31, 2021), and an average of just 26% of active equity managers beat their benchmark.5
+From 1928 to 2022, there were only two years where 10-year government bonds and stocks each lost more than 5% in the same year.
+In fact, from 1928 to 2022, 10-year government bonds have lost 5% or more in only six calendar years.